 Note: While the coursework and ﬁeldwork are designed to go together, students who wish to enroll in the coursework but not the ﬁeldwork have the option to end the program after the initial 5 weeks.
 For more details related to this modiﬁed program option, including the program budget, please contact the GEO advisor for this program.

-This 10-week program will provide students an exciting opportunity to study two overlapping but distinct disciplines in a region that has witnessed both the challenges and possibilities of human rights and peace building.
+This program will provide students an exciting opportunity to study two overlapping but distinct disciplines in a region that has witnessed both the challenges and possibilities of human rights and peace building.
 The program is divided into two distinct parts: 5 weeks of coursework followed by 4 weeks of guided fieldwork; students will have the opportunity to pursue independent travel for one week in the break between the coursework and the fieldwork.
-The courses will be held primarily in Zagreb, Croatia, while the fieldwork will include travel to other parts of Croatia, Bosnia, Serbia, Kosovo, and Montenegro.
+The courses (5-week portion) will be held primarily in Zagreb, Croatia, while the fieldwork (4-week portion) will include travel to other parts of Croatia, Bosnia, Serbia, Kosovo, and Montenegro.

 After the coursework and one-week break, students will pursue 4 weeks of guided research and fieldwork in Croatia, Bosnia, and Serbia.
 This fieldwork portion of the program involves substantial group travel to locations including (but not limited to) Sarajevo, Srebrenica, Belgrade, and Mostar.
 During this period students will engage broadly with the affected populations, visit and work alongside peace building and human rights organizations, and gain foundational fieldwork skills through the creation and execution of a guided research project.